bairblog/bairblog.github.io/_posts/2026-04-21-adaptive-parallel-reasoning.md

 <i class="apr-fig-cap">Figure 13: Differences in Reward Designs Across Adaptive Parallel Reasoning Works</i>
 </p>

-## Comparisons
+## Evaluation and Open Questions

 When all is said and done, how well do these adaptive parallel methods actually perform?
 Well…this is a hard question, as they differ in model choice and metrics.

-### Why do different APR papers use different models?

 The model selection depends on the training method, SFT problem difficulty, and sequence length.
 When running SFT on difficult datasets like s1k, which contains graduate-level math and science problems, researchers chose large base models (Qwen2.5 32B for Multiverse ([Yang et al., 2025](https://doi.org/10.48550/arXiv.2506.09991)) to capture the complex reasoning structure behind the solution trajectories.
 When running RL, researchers chose a small, non-CoT, instruct model (4B, 8B) due to compute cost constraints.

 <p class="apr-fig apr-fig--wide apr-fig--wide-0-8">
 <img src="/assets/adaptive-parallel-reasoning/figure-14-model-choice.png" alt="Figure 14: Difference in Model Choice Across Adaptive Parallel Reasoning Papers"><br>
 <i class="apr-fig-cap">Figure 14: Difference in Model Choice Across Adaptive Parallel Reasoning Papers</i>
 </p>

-### Why do different APR papers use different metrics?

-Each paper offers a slightly different interpretation about how adaptive parallel reasoning contributes to the research field.
+Each paper also offers a slightly different interpretation about how adaptive parallel reasoning contributes to the research field.
 They optimize for different theoretical objectives, so they use slightly different sets of metrics.
 Multiverse ([Yang et al., 2025](https://doi.org/10.48550/arXiv.2506.09991)) and ThreadWeaver ([Lian et al., 2025](https://doi.org/10.48550/arXiv.2512.07843)) aim to deliver sequential AR model level accuracy at faster speeds.
 Multiverse shows that APR models can achieve higher accuracy under the same fixed context window.
 ThreadWeaver shows that the APR model achieves shorter end-to-end token latency (critical path length) while getting comparable accuracy.

-NPR ([Wu et al., 2025](https://doi.org/10.48550/arXiv.2512.07461)) treats sequential fallback as a failure mode and optimizes for 100% Genuine Parallelism Rate, measured by percentage of parallel tokens versus total tokens.
+**NPR ([Wu et al., 2025](https://doi.org/10.48550/arXiv.2512.07461))** treats sequential fallback as a failure mode and optimizes for 100% Genuine Parallelism Rate, measured by percentage of parallel tokens versus total tokens.

 Parallel-R1 ([Zheng et al., 2025](https://doi.org/10.48550/arXiv.2509.07980)) did not focus on end-to-end latency and instead optimizes for exploration diversity and presents APR as a form of mid-training exploration scaffold that provides a performance boost after RL.

-## Discussions, Future Work, and Conclusion

 While Adaptive Parallel Reasoning represents a promising step toward more efficient inference-time scaling, significant open questions remain.